West Fourth Street Courts

 The West Fourth Street Courts, also known as "The Cage", are a notable public athletic venue for amateur basketball in the Greenwich Village neighborhood of Manhattan in New York City.
 "The Cage" has become one of the most important tournament sites for the citywide "Streetball" amateur basketball tournament, and is noted for its non-regulation size.

-Because it is so small, more emphasis is given to "banging inside," or tough physical play.
-Usually the sidelines are simply ignored during play.
-Due to the large number of players who come to play here, competition for playing time is stiff, and losing players rarely get to play twice.
+Due to its small size, there is a greater emphasis on physical play, commonly referred to as "banging inside."
+The sidelines are often overlooked during gameplay.
+Given the high number of players participating, competition for playing time is intense, and those who lose typically do not get a second chance to play.